VideotronicMaker/LM_Studio_Local_Server/README.md

     Make sure system_message.txt is in the same directory as llm.py, or update the script to point to its location.

+## Need More Help?
+    If you're unfamiliar with using the command line for tasks like navigating directories, creating folders, or managing Python environments, tools like ChatGPT or Gemini Pro can provide step-by-step guidance on these processes.

 ```python